 Understanding IPv4 Subnet Masks and CIDR Notation

-- Subnet masks define the boundary between network and host portions of an IPv4 address.
+- Subnet masks define the boundary between network and host portions of an IPv4 address

 - CIDR notation (e.g.,

-IPv4 Address Basics
+IPv4 Address Fundamentals

-An IPv4 address is a 32-bit value divided into four octets (8 bits each), represented in decimal format (e.g., 192.168.1.0).
-Each octet ranges from 0 to 255.
+An IPv4 address is a 32-bit identifier divided into four 8-bit octets, each represented as a decimal number between 0 and 255.

 Example: The IP address

-Binary and Decimal Conversion
+Binary to Decimal Conversion

 | Bit Position | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |